 Broadly defined, watershed health is a measure of ecosystem structure and function.
 Structure refers to species richness (characterized by abundance and diversity), inorganic and organic resources, and physical attributes (including habitat complexity).
 Function refers to ecosystem processes such as the hydrologic cycle, nutrient cycling, energy flow, and succession.
 A critical component of the hydrologic cycle is flow regime.
 Flow regime defines the magnitude, duration, frequency, rate of change, and timing of flows in stream systems.
 Magnitude refers to a river’s discharge.
 Duration describes the period of time during which a river experiences a given discharge.
 The frequency at which a river experiences a given discharge and the rate at which discharges increase and decrease (i.e. change), also characterizes flow regime.
 Finally, a watershed’s hydrologic function influences the timing of discharges, or seasonality.

 Colorado's Water Plan sets a measurable objective to cover 80% of the locally prioritized lists of rivers with stream management plans, and 80% of critical watersheds with watershed protection plans, all by 2030.

 Read Chapter 7 Water Resource Management & Protection to learn more.

 Watershed Management Plans

-To view this on a map, go to the CWCB Data Viewer here and turn on the watershed plan layer.
+To view this on a map for more detail, go to the CWCB Data Viewer here and turn on the watershed plan layer.